ragibkl/adblock-dns-server/README.md

 ### System Requirements

 In any case, the server that you are preparing should run a Linux server OS.
-I recommend going for the latest LTS edeition of your favourite Linux distro.
+I recommend going for the latest LTS edition of your favourite Linux distro.
 I usually go for the latest Ubuntu Server LTS edition available.

 You also need to be able to ssh into the server securely.
 Some basic server hardening steps won't hurt as well.